6 September 1870

 Sparks Street used to be the beating heart of Ottawa commerce, home to several major local department stores that had their roots in the late nineteenth century.
 These included L. N. Poulin’s Dry Goods store, R.J.
 Devlin & Company, Murphy-Gamble, and Bryson, Graham Ltd. One by one they disappeared into history.
 Most were bought out by larger chain stores before they too succumbed as shoppers flocked to exciting new suburban shopping centres with ample parking facilities that were closer to where people lived.
 But back during the early twentieth century when Sparks Street was at its zenith, the place to shop was Bryson, Graham Ltd, then known as “Ottawa’s Greatest Store.”

-It opened for business on 6 September 1870 as Patterson & Bryson at 53 Sparks Street on the north side of the street, west of Elgin.
+It opened for business on 6 September 1870 as Patterson & Bryson at 53 Sparks Street on the south side of the Street (later renumbered as 110 Sparks Street).
 The firm was named after its two principals, Joseph H. Patterson and Charles B. Bryson.
 Initially, there wasn’t much going for the modest dry-goods business.
 With the main commercial streets in Ottawa at that time being Rideau, Sussex and Wellington, the store had an unpromising location.
 Business was tough during those early years.
 Indeed, in 1873, the partnership ended, with Patterson decamping to New York City to establish a dry goods business there.
 Bryson, a country boy from Richmond who had come to Ottawa in 1864 and learnt the dry-good business working at the firm T. Hunt & Sons, soldiered on alone.
 The split-up appeared to have been relatively amicable, or at least any hard feelings healed over time.
 On the firm’s silver anniversary in 1895, Patterson sent Bryson from New York a souvenir of their first day in business.
 Concealed inside twenty-five nested envelopes was the first 5-cent piece the store took in.
 On one side was engraved “P & B” with “6th Sept., 1870” inscribed on the other.

-Things began to pick up in the 1880s after Bryson welcomed Frederick Graham into the business which by this point had moved along the road first to 110 Sparks Street and then to 152 Sparks Street.
+Things began to pick up in the 1880s after Bryson welcomed Frederick Graham into the business which by this point had moved to 152 Sparks Street.
 Like his colleague, Graham was a country boy.
 He had come to Ottawa to sell agricultural equipment for William Arnold on Wellington Street.
 Dissatisfied with his career choice, he joined Bryson in 1880 and very quickly proved his worth.
 After only a year, he was offered a piece of the business and became a junior partner.
 Bryson, Graham & Company was born.
 It was a partnership that was to last close to fifty years.
 Bryson took charge of the management of the company while Graham took responsibility for buying.
 In 1882, Graham became part of the family as well, marrying Miss Margaret Bryson, Charles Bryson’s sister.

 During the early 1880s, the duo introduced a radical innovation to Ottawa—“One Price for All.”
 Hitherto, Ottawa residents haggled with merchants for all their purchases, a process that wasted valuable time and typically left somebody dissatisfied.
 At the same time, Bryson and Graham advertised “Maximum Value for the Money.”
 Initially, this novel approach to selling cost the partners business, but the general public quickly caught on.